Energetic solutions to rate-independent large-strain elasto-plastic evolutions driven by discrete dislocation flow: Introduction

 \subsection{Decay of coercivity}

 An important argument in the limit passage, as the step size tends to zero in the time-stepping scheme, is to establish sufficient a-priori estimates on the total energy.
 This is, however, complicated by the fact that the integrand of $\Wcal_e$ depends on $\nabla y P^{-1}$ and hence the coercivity of $\Wcal_e$ in $\nabla y$ may decay as $P$ evolves.
-Indeed, while we add some \enquote{hardening} to the dissipation to make it comparable to the geometric variation of the slip trajectories (see Section~\ref{sc:assumpt}), we do not add a regularization in $P$ or $\nabla P$ (like, for instance, in~\cite{MainikMielke09,MielkeRossiSavare18}).
-Thus, we can only obtain a differential estimate of the form
+As a consequence, we can only obtain a differential estimate of the form

 where $\alpha^N$ is the energy plus dissipation of the $N$'th approximate solution.
 The above differential inequality (or, more precisely, the associated difference inequality) does not fall into the situation covered by the classical Gronwall lemma and finite-time blowup to $+\infty$ is possible as $N \to \infty$.
-Indeed, the ODE $\dot{u} = \ee^u$, $u(0) = u_0$ has the solution $u(t) = -\log(\ee^{-u_0}-Ct)$, which blows up for $t \to \ee^{-u_0}/C$.
-However, using nonlinear Gronwall-type lemma (see Lemma~\ref{lem:Gronwall_ext}), we can indeed show an $N$-independent interval of boundedness for all the $\alpha^N$.
-Physically, if the time interval of existence is bounded, then the material fails (rips) in finite time.
+Indeed, the ODE $\dot{u} = C\ee^u$, $u(0) = u_0$ has the solution $u(t) = -\log(\ee^{-u_0}-Ct)$, which blows up for $t \to \ee^{-u_0}/C$.
+However, using a nonlinear Gronwall-type lemma (see Lemma~\ref{lem:Gronwall_ext}), we can indeed show an $N$-independent interval of boundedness for all the $\alpha^N$.
+Physically, if the time interval of existence is bounded, then the material fails (e.g., rips) in finite time.